micronDLA/SDK/README.md

 Q: How will developers be able to develop on your platform?

 A: They will need to provide a neural network model only.
 No need to write any special code.
-FWDNXT will update the software periodically based on users and market needs.
+Micron DLA will update the software periodically based on users and market needs.

 Q: What tools will I need at minimum?

-A: FWDNXT inference engine on an FPGA and FWDNXT SDK tools
+A: Micron DLA inference engine on an FPGA and Micron DLA SDK tools